kristerkari/css-calc-transform/README.md

 470
 ```

-When you want to transform CSS `calc()` value containing percentages into a number:
+When you want to transform CSS `calc()` value containing viewport units into a number:

 ```js
 import { transform } from "css-calc-transform";